Specification

 Core.Map

-is an example where the users need to know almost nothing about the implementation- Note that documentation of the specification in the interface is important; sometimes
+is an example where the users need to know limited information about the implementation- they still do need to know it is O(log n) for add/remove/find, that should be in the docs (

 Testing

-- Specification-based: use tests to define and refine what the code should do
+- For specification: use tests to define and refine what the code should do

 - Writing tests before fully coding the answer lets the tests serve as your “coding spec”

-- Adding tests for corner cases will flesh out the spec
+- Adding tests for corner cases will clarify the behavior in those cases

 - Adding tests covering past bugs will make sure they are caught quickly next time

-- Black-box tests are those written against the spec
+- Black-box tests are tests written against the spec

 - Glass-box tests are in the context of bugs in the code and other code properties